return42/sphkerneldoc/linux_src_doc/include/drm/ttm/ttm_bo_api_h.rst

     :param bool interruptible:
         If needing to sleep while waiting for GPU resources, sleep interruptible.

-    :param struct file \*persistent_swap_storage:
-        Usually the swap storage is deleted for buffers pinned in physical memory.
-If this behaviour is not desired, this member holds a pointer to a persistent shmem object.
-Typically, this would point to the shmem object backing a GEM object if TTM is used to back a GEM user interface.

     :param struct ttm_buffer_object \*\*p_bo:
         On successful completion \*p_bo points to the created object.